 Let there be light

 Our relationship with light at Ham House is a complex one.
 We have some of the earliest sash windows that were designed to let in as much light as possible.
-However, 400 years ago those shutters were closed and the house fell into darkness for months, even years.
+However, 400 years ago those shutters were closed at various points during the year, and the house fell into darkness for months, or even years.
 So how then do we showcase our beautiful treasures in their original settings, whilst also safeguarding them for the future against the threat of irreversible damage and deterioration?
 The answer: hard work, vigilance and science.

-Light damage is cumulative, so we calculate our annual light exposure dose and organise our opening times around the maximum dose of light we can allow for that year.
-We are looking into ways to provide more artificial light to our rooms so we can open for longer without needing daylight, much as museums and galleries in purpose built spaces can do.
+Light damage is cumulative, so we calculate our annual light exposure allowance and organise our opening times around the maximum allowance of light we can allow for that year.
+We are looking into ways to provide more artificial light to our rooms so we can brighten the rooms without needing daylight, much as museums and galleries in purpose-built spaces can do.
 This year we are working with national specialists in Preventative Conservation to undertake two experiments.
 The first uses camera technology to monitor sunlight exposure in one room over a year to better understand how light affects our interiors at different times and seasons.
-If you step into the Voluary you may spot the camera mounted above the doorway, but don’t worry about being snapped, the camera is taking very long exposure pictures at regular intervals and visitors will simply appear as ghostly shapes moving through the room while light readings are captured.
+If you step into the Voluary, you may spot the camera mounted above the doorway, but don’t worry about being snapped, the camera is taking very long exposure pictures at regular intervals and visitors will simply appear as ghostly shapes moving through the room while light readings are captured.

 The other experiment measures light diffusion through different types of blinds.
 Two different types have been installed in the Duke’s Dressing Room and the Withdrawing Room.
 Monthly light readings and careful monitoring of the objects within these rooms will tell us which of the two blinds is best at protecting the delicate interiors at Ham House.
 As a baseline to these experiments, a retractable light monitor has also been attached to the roof of Ham House.